The Goldman Sachs Group Boosts Eli Lilly and (NYSE:LLY) Price Target to $270.00

-Eli Lilly and (NYSE:LLY) had its price objective boosted by equities research analysts at The Goldman Sachs Group from $252.00 to $270.00 in a research report issued to clients and investors on Monday, The Fly reports.
-The firm presently has a “conviction-buy” rating on the stock.
-The Goldman Sachs Group’s price objective suggests a potential upside of 20.49% from the stock’s current price.
+Eli Lilly and (NYSE:LLY) had its target price raised by The Goldman Sachs Group from $252.00 to $270.00 in a research report sent to investors on Monday, The Fly reports.
+The Goldman Sachs Group currently has a conviction-buy rating on the stock.

+The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 10th.
+Stockholders of record on Friday, May 14th were given a dividend of $0.85 per share.
+This represents a $3.40 dividend on an annualized basis and a dividend yield of 1.53%.
+The ex-dividend date of this dividend was Thursday, May 13th.
+Eli Lilly and’s dividend payout ratio is presently 42.88%.

-Eli Lilly and announced that its Board of Directors has authorized a share repurchase plan on Monday, May 3rd that permits the company to repurchase $5.00 billion in outstanding shares.
-This repurchase authorization permits the company to purchase up to 2.8% of its stock through open market purchases.
-Stock repurchase plans are generally a sign that the company’s board of directors believes its stock is undervalued.
+Eli Lilly and announced that its board has authorized a share buyback program on Monday, May 3rd that allows the company to buyback $5.00 billion in outstanding shares.
+This buyback authorization allows the company to reacquire up to 2.8% of its stock through open market purchases.
+Stock buyback programs are usually a sign that the company’s board of directors believes its shares are undervalued.

-In other Eli Lilly and news, CAO Donald A. Zakrowski sold 3,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 28th.
-The shares were sold at an average price of $181.38, for a total transaction of $544,140.00.
-Following the sale, the chief accounting officer now directly owns 5,987 shares in the company, valued at approximately $1,085,922.06.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, major shareholder Lilly Endowment Inc sold 240,000 shares of the firm’s stock in a transaction that occurred on Thursday, June 10th.
+In other news, Director Jackson P. Tai bought 1,366 shares of Eli Lilly and stock in a transaction dated Friday, April 30th.
+The shares were bought at an average price of $182.84 per share, for a total transaction of $249,759.44.
+Following the purchase, the director now owns 60,649 shares of the company’s stock, valued at $11,089,063.16.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, major shareholder Lilly Endowment Inc sold 240,000 shares of the company’s stock in a transaction dated Thursday, June 10th.
 The stock was sold at an average price of $233.63, for a total transaction of $56,071,200.00.
-Following the sale, the insider now owns 109,632,779 shares in the company, valued at $25,613,506,157.77.
+Following the completion of the sale, the insider now directly owns 109,632,779 shares in the company, valued at approximately $25,613,506,157.77.
 The disclosure for this sale can be found here.
-Insiders sold a total of 350,260 shares of company stock worth $78,131,944 over the last quarter.
-0.13% of the stock is currently owned by corporate insiders.
+In the last three months, insiders sold 350,260 shares of company stock worth $78,131,944.
+0.13% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-AFT Forsyth & Company Inc. grew its stake in shares of Eli Lilly and by 0.8% during the 4th quarter.
-AFT Forsyth & Company Inc. now owns 6,695 shares of the company’s stock worth $1,130,000 after acquiring an additional 50 shares in the last quarter.
-Horizon Investment Services LLC grew its stake in shares of Eli Lilly and by 2.7% in the fourth quarter.
-Horizon Investment Services LLC now owns 1,904 shares of the company’s stock valued at $321,000 after buying an additional 50 shares in the last quarter.
-Avitas Wealth Management LLC grew its stake in shares of Eli Lilly and by 0.3% in the fourth quarter.
-Avitas Wealth Management LLC now owns 19,091 shares of the company’s stock valued at $3,223,000 after buying an additional 55 shares in the last quarter.
-Citizens & Northern Corp grew its stake in shares of Eli Lilly and by 0.5% in the first quarter.
-Citizens & Northern Corp now owns 11,529 shares of the company’s stock valued at $2,154,000 after buying an additional 55 shares in the last quarter.
-Finally, Wimmer Associates 1 LLC grew its stake in shares of Eli Lilly and by 4.1% in the first quarter.
-Wimmer Associates 1 LLC now owns 1,410 shares of the company’s stock valued at $263,000 after buying an additional 55 shares in the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of LLY.
+Geneos Wealth Management Inc. grew its holdings in shares of Eli Lilly and by 1.9% during the first quarter.
+Geneos Wealth Management Inc. now owns 13,525 shares of the company’s stock worth $2,472,000 after purchasing an additional 246 shares during the last quarter.
+Advisory Services Network LLC grew its holdings in Eli Lilly and by 2.5% during the 1st quarter.
+Advisory Services Network LLC now owns 31,345 shares of the company’s stock worth $5,857,000 after acquiring an additional 769 shares during the last quarter.
+Sierra Capital LLC bought a new position in Eli Lilly and in the 1st quarter worth approximately $46,000.
+Fi3 FINANCIAL ADVISORS LLC bought a new stake in shares of Eli Lilly and during the first quarter worth $3,859,000.
+Finally, Jackson Creek Investment Advisors LLC lifted its stake in shares of Eli Lilly and by 4.7% during the first quarter.
+Jackson Creek Investment Advisors LLC now owns 2,207 shares of the company’s stock valued at $412,000 after acquiring an additional 100 shares during the period.
 81.63% of the stock is owned by institutional investors.

 About Eli Lilly and